This zesty lemon and orange drizzle cake tart is under 400 cals a slice and can be served as a dessert or a snack.

 - 125g (4oz) self-raising flour

-A day ahead of making the cake, slice the oranges and lemons very thinly and put them into separate bowls.
-Pour 450ml (¾ pint) cold water into each bowl.
-Cover bowls and leave fruit to soak overnight.
+- A day ahead of making the cake, slice the oranges and lemons very thinly and put them into separate bowls.
+Pour 450ml cold water into each bowl.
+Cover and leave the fruit to soak overnight.

-The next day, strain the water from the fruit into separate saucepans and add 125g (4oz) granulated sugar to each pan.
-Stir each pan over a moderate heat until the sugar dissolves, then bring to the boil and boil for 1 min.
+- The next day, strain the water from the fruit into separate saucepans and add 125g (4oz) granulated sugar to each pan.
+Stir each pan over a moderate heat until the sugar dissolves, then bring to the boil and boil for a minute.

-Cook the orange slices very gently in the orange syrup and the lemon slices in the lemon syrup for 30-40 mins, until soft but not broken up.
+- Cook the orange slices very gently in the orange syrup and the lemon slices in the lemon syrup for 30-40 minutes, until soft but not broken up and still holding their shape.
 Remove from the heat and set aside.
-Meanwhile, set the oven to fairly hot, 200°C (400°F, gas mark 6).
+Meanwhile, set the oven to 200C (180C, Gas 6).

-Bake in the centre of the oven for 15 mins.
+- Bake in the centre of the oven for 15 minutes.
 Remove from the oven and spread with warmed jam.
-Reduce the oven temperature to moderate, 180°C (350°F, gas mark 4).
+Reduce the oven temperature 180C (160C fan, Gas 4).